Application Deadline: March 28

-Each year, the Center for Middle Eastern Studies offers fellowships to a limited number of Harvard undergraduates for Winter Term or summer research and/or field work in Israel with the Henry Rosovsky fellowships.
+Each year, the Center for Middle Eastern Studies offers fellowships to a limited number of Harvard undergraduates for summer research and/or field work in Israel with the Henry Rosovsky fellowships.
 Awards are made to Harvard undergraduate students undertaking projects primarily related to their senior honors thesis.
-The amount of the award will be approximately $2,000-$3,000.
-Please apply through CARAT.

 Upon the completion of the study sponsored by this grant, students are required to present a two- to five-page report on their study/research to the Center for Middle Eastern Studies, including an accounting of how the funds were spent.

-Application materials include a proposal of no more than 750 words outlining the project you hope to undertake and the rationale for pursuing it in your destination, current 1 page resume, current transcript, 2 letters of recommendation (uploaded on the CARAT application form)
+- Proposal of no more than 750 words outlining the project you hope to undertake and the rationale for pursuing it in your destination(s)

 Center for Middle Eastern Studies